 How to Stay for Free at the Hyatt Regency Waikiki Beach

-We got a 5 night stay in Honolulu worth $2,373 at the Hyatt Regency Waikiki Beach for free by redeeming 100,000 Hyatt points (20k points per night).
+Our 5 night stay at the Hyatt Regency Waikiki Beach in Honolulu (worth $2,373) was FREE by redeeming 100,000 Hyatt points (20k points per night).

 There are 3 different ways that you can earn 100,000 Hyatt points to get a free hotel in Hawaii like we did.
 Join the World of Hyatt loyalty program and earn Hyatt points by: